 Emma – Jane Austen

 It wouldn’t feel right to make a list of romantic reads for Valentine’s Day without including any Austen.
 I refuse to indulge the Elizabeth Bennet/Mr Darcy fandom (as we all know, Pride and Prejudice has been a tough row for me to hoe – review coming soon!), so I’ve gone with a slightly less traditional choice: Emma.
 It took me a little while to understand its understated brilliance, but this tale of a wealthy, beautiful, self-indulgent match-maker is a great Valentine’s Day read (as long as you don’t need your stories to be action-packed to hold your interest).
-Check out my full review of Emma here.
+Read my full review of Emma here.

 Jane Eyre – Charlotte Brontë

 While we’re in the 19th century, we should also consider Charlotte Brontë’s Jane Eyre.
 Now, maybe it will make you throw up in your mouth, just a little bit, but bear with me.
 It’s definitely a problematic love story, what with the whole wife-locked-in-the-attic thing… but I loved it anyway!
 And that’s what makes me think it will warm the cockles of even the most hardened cynic this Valentine’s Day.
 It’s the perfect combination of romance, mystery, and coming-of-age, with a bad-ass female protagonist at its heart.
 I highly recommend it!
+Read my full review of Jane Eyre here.

 Love In The Time Of Cholera – Gabriel García Márquez